boxboat/grypeadmissioncontroller/README.md

 ## Building

+All contributions need to comply with the Developer Certificate of Origin Version 1.1 (see DCO.txt) and the Apache License 2.0 (see LICENSE).

 ### go

 `rm go.* ; go mod init grypy ; go mod tidy; go mod vendor` and then check your changes in.